Symphony in F-sharp major (Korngold)

 The Symphony in F-sharp, Op.
 40, is the only symphony by 20th-century Austrian composer Erich Wolfgang Korngold, although as a teenager in 1912 he had written a Sinfonietta, his Op.
-5. Using a theme from the 1939 film The Private Lives of Elizabeth and Essex, the symphony was completed in 1952 and dedicated to the memory of American president Franklin D. Roosevelt, who had died seven years earlier.
+5. The symphony was completed in 1952 and dedicated to the memory of American president Franklin D. Roosevelt, who had died seven years earlier.
+The work reuses various themes from the composer's film scores, including the 1939 film The Private Lives of Elizabeth and Essex.

+Performance and reception

-The work's premiere on Austrian radio on 17 October 1954 by the Vienna Symphony Orchestra under Harold Byrns was described as "poorly rehearsed and performed,".
+The work's premiere on Austrian radio on October 17, 1954, by the Vienna Symphony Orchestra under Harold Byrns was described as "poorly rehearsed and performed."
 In 1959 Dimitri Mitropoulos wrote: "All my life I have searched for the perfect modern work.
 In this symphony I have found it.
 I shall perform it the next season."
-Then Mitropoulos's death intervened, and in fact the symphony did not enjoy its first concert outing until 27 November 1972, in Munich under Rudolf Kempe.
-It was however aired several times on European radio.
+Then Mitropoulos's death intervened, and in fact the symphony did not enjoy its first concert outing until November 27, 1972, in Munich under Rudolf Kempe.
+It was, however, aired several times on European radio.